hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 The route data generation of split keyboards is not supported.
 You need to combine two keymaps into one by yourself.
 The example is shown in <https://github.com/hajimen/qmk_firmware/blob/p2ppcb/keyboards/p2ppcb/charlotte/keymaps/ntcs/keymap.c>.

+## Show all available caps

+You can find several `test.json` files in `p2ppcb_parts_data_f360/parameters/*/`.
+They are KLE files and contain all available caps of each profile.
+Load it by **Load KLE** command and see the result.

+By inspecting `test.json` with KLE, you can grab how to specify row (in the case of row-dependent profile) and special caps like ISO Enter.

 ## Advanced features and design